 Our research indicates that to be successful, enterprises need to be cognizant of the investment requirements for AI-ready infrastructure and AI-enabled data as well as AI model deployment, management, monitoring and integration.
 Our 2024 AI Platforms Buyers Guide illustrated the need for enterprises to evaluate products that include the ability to prepare, deploy and maintain AI models, including functionality for accessing and preparing data used in the modeling process; exploring, comparing and optimizing models developed using different algorithms and parameters; and governance and monitoring frameworks to ensure that models comply with both internal policies as well as regulatory requirements.

 That we also produced the complementary 2024 MLOps Buyers Guide and 2024 GenAI Platforms Buyers Guide illustrates the broad range of enterprise requirements for AI/ML.
-Our ongoing research highlights the need for Ventana_Research_2024_Assertion_AIML_AI_Model_Governance_2_Sinvestment in expertise and tooling to support the orchestration and governance of AI capabilities across an organization, including financial, safety and security, ethical and ownership considerations in addition to ensuring alignment with business strategies and compliance with regulatory requirements.
+Our ongoing research highlights the need for investment in expertise and tooling to support the orchestration and governance of AI capabilities across an organization, including financial, safety and security, ethical and ownership considerations in addition to ensuring alignment with business strategies and compliance with regulatory requirements.
 I assert that through 2026, model governance will remain a significant concern for more than one-half of enterprises, limiting the deployment—and therefore the realized value—of AI and ML models.

 To get the most out of investment in AI/ML, enterprises must involve people in business and executive roles outside of the IT department to determine appropriate use cases and success metrics.
 ISG’s AI Buyer Behavior study indicates the role that people in business and executive roles have in AI technology investments.
 The results show that while IT, procurement and line-of-business executives are most likely to be involved in evaluating AI product and service offerings, executives such as chief executive officers, chief strategy officers and chief information officers are responsible for determining the overall AI strategy and have a significant influence over final AI technology decisions.
 This demonstrates the need for software and service providers to address the requirements and concerns of senior executives as well as IT staff and data scientists.